Master of Science in Counseling

 Take the Next Step at Mount Mary

-- Check out the program’s degree requirements for the clinical mental health counseling and school counseling concentrations
+- Check out the program’s degree requirements for the clinical mental health counseling, clinical rehabilitation counseling and school counseling concentrations

 - Contact your graduate admission counselor with any questions.